 Inventory consists of fuel held for sale to customers.
-Inventory is valued by the weighted average cost method, which approximates market value.
+Inventory is valued by the First In, First Out (FIFO) cost method, which approximates market value.
 The cost is recorded as general operations at the time the inventory items are consumed.